 A nuclear reaction data library evaluation describes an incident particle (called a projectile) impinging on target.
 The target may be a single atom or atomic nucleus, or a collection of atoms with which the projectile reacts.
-The projectile may be the traditional n, p, d, t,3He, α, γ , or e^- or any other single (composite) particle (e.g., 12C, muon or pion).
-The ultimate goal for a new structure is that it must support storing self-consistent, complete evaluations along with their derived data.
-The derived data includes things like transfer matrices and energy depositions along with the parameters (e.g., group boundaries and fluxes) used in their derivation.
-Storing derived data in a standardized structure facilitates interlaboratory comparison of processed data.
-Additionally, the format must support uncertainties, generally given as covariance tables, on all these quantities.
+The projectile may be the traditional n, p, d, t, 3He, α , γ , or e^- or any other single (composite) particle (e.g., 12C, muon or pion).
+The ultimate goal for a new structure is to support storing self-consistent, complete evaluations along with their derived data.
+The derived data include things like deterministic transfer matrices and average outgoing product energy along with the parameters (e.g., group boundaries and fluxes) used in their derivation.
+Storing derived data in a standardized structure facilitates inter-laboratory comparison of processed data (i.e., derived data used by transport codes).
+Additionally, the data structure must support uncertainties, generally given as covariance tables, on all these quantities.